carlluck/rsqsim-analysis/catalogs/rundir2585_1myr/bbp_LA_BASIN_500/gmpe_bbp_comparisons_ASK2014/README.md

 ### Period-Dependent Residual Components
 *[(top)](#table-of-contents)*

-**Note: These are not yet corrected for covariance.
+**Note: These are not corrected for covariance.
 Currently only useful for comparing relative phi and tau, not absolute values**

 ![Residual Components](resources/period_residual_components.png)